pjmattingly/ant-colony-optimization/README.md

 the ACO algorithm as described.

 An effort has been made to initialize the algorithm's variables (alpha, beta, Q, etc) to sensible defaults.
-But your TSP problem may differ significantly from the testing set (see test director) and may perform more poorly than optimal.
+But your TSP problem may differ significantly from the testing set (see test directory) and may perform more poorly than optimal.

-The solution is NOT multithreaded at this time, but I have laid the groundwork for adapting it to a multithreaded solution (have the ant class inherit from 'thread' then have its init() run thread.init(), etc).
+The latest release is multithreaded.

 A full description of the behavior of the algorithm can be found here: https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms#Example_pseudo-code_and_formula

+Note: Tests that implement finding actual optimal paths may fail occasionally, as this algorithm is semi-random.
+The default configuration should make this a rare occurance.